Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

    * No overlapping ports specified.

+A worksheet that runs *cleanly* will have checked that:

+* Nodes are *architecturally allowed* to connect to each other.

+	* No overlapping ports specified.

 	* Node connections can be made at the appropriate speeds.

-A clean run will have the following sections:
+In addition, a clean run will have the following sections:

   * SHCD Node Connections – A high level list of all node connections on the system.